 This black and white logo was designed in 2000 the original 1926 logo did not reproduce well in magazines

 This is an artist retendering of the Colonial Knife property with Oak Street dividing the press room from the rest of the facility

-HOME PAGE For Colonial Cutlery International, Inc.® Incorporated in 2000, over 20 years experience in the manufacturing of knives, tools, flashlights, survival kits, rescue tools
+HOME PAGE For Colonial Knife Inc.® Incorporated in 1926, over 96 years and four generations manufacturing knives, tools, flashlights, survival kits, rescue tools

 Ranger, Colonial, Prov., RI

 Antique American Switchblades, by Mark Erickson, Identification & Value Guide, published by Krause Publications